rdiehlmartinez/pico/README.md

 ## 🤝 Contributing

-We welcome contributions!
-Whether it's:
+We welcome contributions in:
-- Adding new features
+- New features and improvements
-- Improving documentation
+- Documentation and tutorials
-- Fixing bugs
+- Bug fixes and testing
-- Sharing experimental results
+- Research findings and analysis

 ## 📝 License